steven-mcdonald/murakami_translators/README.md

 ![model scores](https://github.com/steven-mcdonald/murakami_translators/blob/master/images/top_pred_key_coeffs_01.png)

-For **Birnbaum**, we can see that his best predicted chunk does indeed have a high number of monosyllable words and a high number of sentences
+For **Birnbaum**, we can see that his best predicted chunk has a high number of sentences and a low verb count.
+Interestingly, in this case the monosyllable word count does not seem to differ significantly from the other translators even though for the model in general this is the most significant feature for Birnbaum.

-For **Rubin**, we can see his number of sentences is lower for his best predicted chunk as expected.
-His adverb count is also low and the count of the word ‘had’ is high
+For **Rubin**, we can see his number of sentences is lower and the pronoun count is higher for his best predicted chunk as expected.
+The count of the word ‘had’ is is also significantly higher than the others

-For **Gabriel**, verb count is high and count for the word ‘he’ is also high.
+For **Gabriel**, the adverb count is high and count for the word ‘he’ is also high.

 [08_lreg_top_pred_analysis_v01.ipynb](https://github.com/steven-mcdonald/murakami_translators/blob/master/notebooks/08_lreg_top_pred_analysis_v01.ipynb)